 The failure of the 2009 convention can be attributed to three critical areas:

 Poor crowd control

 The effects of the poorly informed and supervised staff were exacerbated by the bizarre scheduling.
 I understand the organizers cater to the big media conglomerates, but sometimes I wonder whether the people who declare themselves the largest popular arts convention in the world are completely clueless about the relative popularity of the properties promoting themselves at the convention.
 For instance, last year they scheduled a Mega-Man panel attended by maybe a couple hundred people in the third largest room at the convention center, while at the same time massive crowds had to be turned away from a Walking Dead panel in a tiny room seating only 150-200 people.
-So, an old, cult video game series warrants a gigantic room while a highly anticipated TV adaptation of a hugely popular comic book series merits a glorified closet?
+How does a cult video game warrants a gigantic room, while a highly anticipated TV adaptation of a massively popular comic book series merits a glorified closet?
 You sometimes have to wonder whether the “juice” of larger companies is more important to convention organizers than fan appeal.
-That’s really the only way to explain how some no-name panels are able to snag larger rooms, while panels with huge fan appeal but representing smaller, indie entities are relegated to the broom closet.
+That’s really the only way to explain how some no-name panels are able to snag larger rooms, while panels with huge fan appeal, but representing smaller, indie entities are relegated to the broom closet.